 But despite his mixed responses and his appeals to religion, he tries (several times) to dismiss Bartleby, assuming after each such decision that Bartleby will heed his word.
 When Bartleby continues to stand fast, the lawyer instead moves his own offices.
 When questioned about Bartleby by the lawyer who took up occupancy in his former office, the lawyer, like Peter with respect to Jesus, three times denies any relation to or knowledge of him.
 Yet he will voluntarily converse with Bartleby two more times, trying again on both occasions to help him by offering, among other things, to take him to his own home and later, after Bartleby is removed to the Tombs, by making sure that he is well fed.

-- What is the source of Bartleby’s “wondrous ascendancy” over the lawyer?
-(25) Or, more plainly, why does the lawyer put up with him?
+What is the source of Bartleby’s “wondrous ascendancy” over the lawyer (25)?
+Or, why does the lawyer put up with him?
 Should he have?

-- Do you think the lawyer learns anything from Bartleby?
+Do you think the lawyer learns anything from Bartleby?
 If not, why not?
 If yes, when and what does he learn?
 (In this regard, think particularly about what he might mean when he says, “For a few moments I was turned into a pillar of salt” [cf. Genesis 19:26], as well as his many other religious references, including his pronouncement, when he finds Bartleby dead: He lies “with kings and counsellors” [cf. Job 3:11-15]).
-If you don’t think the lawyer learns anything from Bartleby, what should he have learned?
+If you don’t think the lawyer learns anything from Bartleby, should he have learned something?
+If so, what?
 What have you learned?

 WATCH: Does the lawyer, on balance, “do well by” Bartleby—or not?